ak19qp/ICSME2023/Use Cases/ls_bug/README.md

 # Use Case: "ls" Slow Performance in Large Directories

-In this case study, we investigated a performance bug that arises from the usage of the 'ls' command in Linux, which is a component of the GNU Core Utilities package.
+In this use case, we investigated a performance bug that arises from the usage of the 'ls' command in Linux, which is a component of the GNU Core Utilities package.
 The 'ls' command is a commonly used command-line utility in Unix-like operating systems.
 Its purpose is to display a list of files and directories within a specified directory or the current working directory.
 When executed without any arguments, 'ls' will present the contents of the current directory, providing a concise listing that includes the names of files and directories.

 Reports on various online discussion platforms: [serverfault](https://serverfault.com/questions/316951/why-might-ls-color-always-be-slow-for-a-small-directory), [superuser](https://superuser.com/questions/1345268/ls-command-very-slow) as well as RedHat BugZilla reports: [1](https://bugzilla.redhat.com/show_bug.cgi?id=1290036), [2](https://bugzilla.redhat.com/show_bug.cgi?id=467508), have indicated that 'ls' exhibits significant slowness when dealing with directories containing a large number of files and folders.
 Furthermore, it is also slow when handling a large number of top-level entries.
 This issue specifically arises when color coding is enabled for the 'ls' command.